rokmohar/alexa-assistant/readme.md

 ![alt text](screenshots/payment.jpeg)

-1. Once you are logged into your account goto to the Alexa tab at the top of the page
+1. Once you are logged into your account go to to the Alexa tab at the top of the page
 2. Click on the yellow "Get Started" button under Alexa Skills Kit

 ![alt text](screenshots/getting_started.jpeg)